judekanjamala/RelRL/README.md

 ## Usage

 At its present state, WhyRel can be used to translate a series of source files to WhyML modules.
-The experimental `-locEq` option can be used to derived the local equivalence spec for a given method.
+The experimental `-locEq` option can be used to derive the local equivalence spec for a given method.

 To compile a file called `foo.rl` run